-Of the more than 2.5 million military veterans who served in Operations Iraqi Freedom and Enduring Freedom, as many as 20 percent e6158bfa9c5024ca4c1ed831_366x225will experience post-traumatic stress disorder.
+Of the more than 2.5 million military veterans who served in Operations Iraqi Freedom and Enduring Freedom, as many as 20 percent will experience post-traumatic stress disorder.
 Research indicates that many of these veterans use marijuana to self-treat their PTSD symptoms, often reporting reduction in anxiety and insomnia and an overall improvement in their ability to cope with the disorder.

 But how effective is cannabis, from a medical perspective, in treating PTSD?
 And should health care providers be permitted to prescribe it to veterans?
 A new article by three recent Drake alumni provides a solid basis for what we know—and don’t know—about this controversial issue.